Migrant intake into Australia

 This inquiry has concluded.
 A public inquiry into the greater use of charges relative to quotas and qualitative criteria to determine the intake of temporary and permanent entrants into Australia.

 The issues paper is available and it covers a range of issues on which the Commission sought information and feedback, and was intended to assist you in preparing a submission.

 You were invited to examine the draft report and to make written submissions by 18 December 2015.

-The inquiry report was handed to the Australian Government on 13 April 2016 and publicly released on 12 September 2016.
+The final report was handed to the Australian Government on 13 April 2016 and publicly released on 12 September 2016.

 In undertaking this inquiry, the Commission used evidence from Australia and overseas to report on and make recommendations about the following:

 - The benefits and costs of permanent migration.

 - The scope to use alternative methods for determining the intake of permanent migrants and the effects these would have.
 This should include examination of a specific scenario in which entry charges for migrants are the primary basis for the selection of migrants.